 - Ascension in spring (May)

 - Assumption in summer (August)

 Known as Toussaint in French, November 1st is a public holiday where all schools, government office, and businesses are closed.

 For those who are religious, it is an occasion to remember the dead.
 Chrysanthemums are laid on gravestones of the dearly departed.
+(For the superstitious, these flowers are never offered to the living.)
 Over €170million in flowers is spent in France each year at Toussaint.

 I suppose this is a lucky thing for those Halloween revelers in France: a day to relax and sleep in after chocolate (and alcohol) overload!